Asadul Habib Dulu

-Asadul Habib Dulu is a Bangladesh Nationalist Party politician and a former member of parliament from Lalmonirhat Sadar.
-He was a deputy minister of food and disaster management during 2001 to 2006.
+Asadul Habib Dulu (born 5 August 1960), also known as Engineer Dulu, is a politician of the Bangladesh Nationalist Party and the incumbent Jatiya Sangsad member representing the Lalmonirhat-3 constituency since February 2026.
+He has been the incumbent minister of disaster management and relief since February 2026.
+He served as a deputy minister of the same ministry during 2003–2006.

-Education
+Early life and education

-Dulu completed his masters in Economics from University of Rajshahi.
+Dulu was born on 5 August 1960 in Lalmonirhat District, East Pakistan (now Bangladesh).
+He completed his master's degree in economics from the University of Rajshahi.

-Career
+Political career

-Dulu is the organizing secretary, Rangpur division, of the Bangladesh Nationalist Party.
+He is the organizing secretary, Rangpur division, of the Bangladesh Nationalist Party.

 Corruption charges

-In October 2007, the Anti-Corruption Commission (ACC) released a list of 35 graft suspects which including Dulu.
-However, in October 2008, the ACC exempted him from the graft charges due to lack of enough evidence but they filed a charge on misappropriating 201 pieces of corrugated iron sheets against Dulu.
+In October 2007, the Anti-Corruption Commission (ACC) released a list of 35 graft suspects, which included Dulu.
+However, in October 2008, the ACC exempted him from the graft charges due to a lack of enough evidence, but they filed a charge regarding misappropriating 201 pieces of corrugated iron sheets against Dulu.

-On 24 January 2009, the ACC filed a case against Dulu accusing him for amassing illegal wealth and concealing wealth information in the statements submitted to the commission in February 2007.
+On 24 January 2009, the ACC filed a case against Dulu, accusing him of amassing illegal wealth and concealing wealth information in the statements submitted to the commission in February 2007.
 In September, they pressed the charge sheet.